Do I need recent labs or a primary-care referral?

 Telehealth Evaluation Process

-During your initial telehealth consultation, your licensed provider will review your medical history in detail, discuss your weight loss goals and previous experiences, and perform a virtual assessment.
-Based on this information and your lab results, they’ll determine your eligibility for treatment and recommend the most appropriate medication option for you.
+During an initial telehealth consultation, an independent licensed provider reviews medical history in detail, discusses weight loss goals and previous experiences, and performs a virtual assessment.
+Based on this information and lab results, the provider determines eligibility and recommends the most appropriate medication option.

-The beauty of our telehealth model is that you can complete this initial consultation from home, on your schedule.
-There’s no need to coordinate time off work or travel to an office.
-Everything happens through our secure online platform.
+The benefit of a telehealth model is that an initial consultation can be completed from home, on your schedule.
+There’s no need to coordinate time off work or travel to an office — everything happens through a secure online platform.

 Lab Ordering Process

 If you don’t have recent labs, don’t worry.
-After your initial consultation, your provider will order the necessary lab work.
-We’ve partnered with convenient lab facilities so you can get your blood work done at a location near you.
-Results typically come back within 3-5 business days, and your provider will review them to confirm your treatment plan.
+After an initial consultation, an independent licensed provider orders the necessary lab work, often through convenient lab facilities near you.
+Results typically come back within 3-5 business days, and the provider reviews them to confirm the treatment plan.

-You have flexibility in scheduling your lab work—you can complete it at your own pace, though getting it done promptly helps us move forward with your treatment more quickly.
+You generally have flexibility in scheduling lab work and can complete it at your own pace, though getting it done promptly helps move treatment forward more quickly.

 Coordination with Your Primary Care Provider

-After you begin treatment with us, we can send updates to your primary care physician if you’d like.
-This is especially important if your primary care provider is managing other conditions like diabetes or hypertension, as our medications may interact with or affect these conditions.
-Regular communication between providers ensures comprehensive, coordinated care.
+After treatment begins, an independent provider can send updates to your primary care physician if you’d like.
+This is especially important if your primary care provider is managing other conditions like diabetes or hypertension, as these medications may interact with or affect those conditions.
+Regular communication between providers supports comprehensive, coordinated care.

 If you don’t currently have a primary care physician, that’s also fine.
-Our program includes comprehensive monitoring of your health metrics and close provider supervision to ensure your safety and success.
+Care with an independent provider includes monitoring of relevant health metrics and provider supervision to support safety and success.

 Insurance and Lab Coverage

 Lab work is often covered by insurance, though this varies by plan.
-We can help you understand your coverage and work with you to manage any out-of-pocket costs.
-In some cases, we may recommend labs at specific facilities that offer better insurance rates or discounts for uninsured patients.
+A provider's office can help you understand your coverage and manage any out-of-pocket costs.
+In some cases, they may recommend labs at specific facilities that offer better insurance rates or discounts for uninsured patients.

 Getting Started

-Ready to begin?
 Don’t let lab requirements or referral concerns hold you back.
-You can schedule your consultation today without any prior lab work or referral.
-Our providers will guide you through the process and ensure you have everything you need.
+You can request a referral to an independent licensed provider today, generally without any prior lab work or referral.
+Independent licensed providers guide patients through the process.
 Have questions about what to expect?
-Check our FAQ section or explore our program details to learn more.
-Visit our medical documentation for information about the labs we order and why they’re important.
+Check our FAQ section or explore our medication guides.
+Visit our documentation for educational information about the labs providers typically order and why they’re important.

-Disclaimer: Results vary.
-Eligibility determined by a licensed provider.
-Lab work requirements and recommendations are determined by your provider based on your individual health situation.
+Disclaimer: GLP3 Weight Loss is an educational and referral resource and does not order labs, prescribe, or provide care.
+Results vary.
+Eligibility is determined by an independent licensed provider.
+Lab work requirements and recommendations are determined by an independent licensed provider based on an individual health situation.
 Referral requirements may vary by insurance plan.